ugobriasco/gastronomycon-server/README.md

 In a separate tab, start the client with `ng serve`.Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Setup
+Install the dependancies with `npm install`.
-For seting up the root user, it is required to send a `POST` request to `http://localhost:3000/api/signup` with the following reqest:
+Create the root user, by sending a `POST` request to `http://localhost:3000/api/signup` with the following body:
 `{'email':'root@root.com','passowrd':'root','role: admin'}` (remove the entry point 'role' after the root user have been created)

 ### Frontend Test